SkySuite App

 Garmin Pilot

-Best for: Android users needing full EFB capability
+best for android users needing full efb capability

 Garmin Pilot is the strongest ForeFlight alternative, and the only full-featured EFB available on Android.
 It offers flight planning, weather, charts, a moving map, and a logbook.
 If your training aircraft has Garmin avionics, the hardware integration is a significant advantage.
 For Android users, this is the clear pick.